 He turned and stomped out, leaving Larkins alone.
 She knew she shouldn’t have said that.
 There had been three, maybe four people who attacked her.
 Eleven possible suspects, and after Reverdin and Lucero, Stein was probably the third least-likely to have been in on it.
 Fourth, actually.
 Sloan was the most unlikely.
 She would never get her hands dirty like that, especially not when there were others to do it for her.
 She might not even have known about it.
 It could have been some of the others deciding on their own to enact justice.
 Hopefully whoever it was would out themselves and be punished appropriately.

 Regardless, she would be leaving tomorrow when Berkley finished his inspection.
 It was over for her.
 No more of Sloan’s torture.
 Now she would have the company of a cell and prison guards instead.
 The uncomforting thought stayed with Larkins until she let her eyes close and drifted back to sleep.

 Eventually, Sergeant Amato came back out and Larkins stood to attention.
-“Lieutenant Berkley wants to see you in Sergeant Sloan’s office, Corporal.”
+“Commander Berkley wants to see you in Sloan’s office, Corporal.”

 Game time.
 Swallowing nervously, Larkins walked inside and went to Sloan’s office, saluting Berkley as she entered.
 “Corporal Larkins reporting as ordered, sir.”